VOIP Hardware – Kiwi VoIP

 Media gateways with FXS are suitable for businesses requiring a number of voice over IP lines – either as an independent option or hooked up to an existing PABX.
 These gateways do the job of multiple ATAs in the one unit as well as additional routing functions.
 FXO based gateways are used to connect standard telephone lines to a voice over IP system by converting between the analogue line signal and SIP.

 IP Phone Systems

-The Switchvox PBX System is an Asterisk based system.
+The 3CX PBX System is an Windows based system.
 This means it can support an almost unlimited number of Phones.
-It can support up to 60 concurrent VoIP calls and has complex Auto Attendant scripts.
-It also works with OnRamp(10-20-30) connections and up to 12 PSTN lines.
+It can support up to 1024 concurrent VoIP calls and has complex Auto Attendant scripts.

 The advances made in VOIP technology, and the ever dwindling price of hardware have enabled the Switchvox PBX to be more flexible, less expensive, and easier to manage than has ever been possible before.
 In the past, a PBX system might have been prohibitively expensive for smaller companies and start ups.